pingcap/docs/tidb-scheduling.md

 1. A distributed and highly available storage system must meet the following requirements:

     * The right number of replicas.
-    * Replicas should be distributed on different machines according to different topologies.
+    * Replicas need to be distributed on different machines according to different topologies.
-    * The cluster can perform automatic disaster recovery from TiKV peers failure.
+    * The cluster can perform automatic disaster recovery from TiKV peers' failure.

 2. A good distributed system needs to have the following optimizations:

-    * All Region leaders are balanced;
+    * All Region leaders are distributed evenly on stores;
-    * Storage size of all TiKV peers are balanced;
+    * Storage capacity of all TiKV peers are balanced;
     * Hot spots are balanced;
-    * Speed of Region balance needs to be limited to ensure online services are stable;
+    * Speed of load balancing for the Regions needs to be limited to ensure that online services are stable;
-    * It's possible to make peers online/offline manually.
+    * Maintainers are able to to take peers online/offline manually.

-After the first type of requirements are satisfied, the system will be failure tolerable.
-After the second type of requirements are satisfied, resources will be utilized more efficiently and the system will have better scalability.
+After the first type of requirements is satisfied, the system will be failure tolerable.
+After the second type of requirements is satisfied, resources will be utilized more efficiently and the system will have better scalability.

-To achieve these targets, PD needs to collect information firstly, such as state of peers, information about Raft groups and peers' accessing statistics.
-Then we can specify some strategies on PD, so that PD can make scheduling plans from these information and strategies.
-Finally, PD distributes some operators to TiKVs to complete scheduling plans.
+To achieve the goals, PD needs to collect information firstly, such as state of peers, information about Raft groups and the statistics of accessing the peers.
+Then we need to specify some strategies for PD, so that PD can make scheduling plans from these information and strategies.
+Finally, PD distributes some operators to TiKV peers to complete scheduling plans.

 ## Basic scheduling operators